MemoriLabs/python-sdk/docs/AdvancedAugmentation.md

 ## Sessions

 The back and forth exchanges with the LLM are automatically grouped together into a session.
-This ensures you can recall entire conversations that were related to a particular conversation between the user and the LLM.
+This ensures you can recall entire conversations that were related to a particular exchange (or agentic workflow) between the user and the LLM.

 Tables involved in Sessions:
 - memori_session